eProsima/Fast-DDS-docs/docs/fastdds/transport/udp/udp.rst

 =============

-UDP is a connectionless transport, where the receiving :ref:`dds_layer_domainParticipant` must open a UDP port listening for incoming messages, and the sending :ref:`dds_layer_domainParticipant` sends messages to this port.
+UDP is a connectionless transport, where the receiving :ref:`dds_layer_domainParticipant` must open a UDP port listening for incoming messages, and the sending DomainParticipant sends messages to this port.

 .. warning::